syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis-labels.md

 # Default Linear Gauge Labels

-The default style of axis lables are as below.
+The default style of axis labels are as below.

 ![Initialize linear gauge for axis](images/getting-started/default_linear_gauge.png)